leo-bart/co2-detect/README.md

 # Important limitations
 Other types of detectable gases **must be absent** from the measured environment.
 Their presence will affect the values obtained.

-Air umidity amd temperature corrections are no yet implemented here.
+Air umidity and temperature corrections are no yet implemented here.

 # CO<sub>2</sub> Data
 Global CO2 concentrations are measured worldwide and condensed on the [Global Monitoring Laboratory](https://www.esrl.noaa.gov/gmd/).
 In particular, global trends on several latitudes are shown on the followng graphic: